-- The LFC Regulations these require EDBs to offer a pricing plan to residential consumers who use less than 8,000kWh per annum (called low users).
-The pricing plan has a fixed daily price.
-Other variable charges must be set so that residential low users are no worse off than residential standard users when consumption is at 8,000kWh per annum.
+- The Low Fixed Cost Regulations these require EDBs to offer a unique pricing plan to residential consumers who use less than 8,000kWh per annum (called low users).
+The low-user pricing plan: - \circ $\;$ Restricts the size of the fixed daily price. - Requires that variable charges are set at a level so that residential low users are no worse off than residential standard users when consumption is at 8,000kWh per annum.

 The legislation applying the fixed price restrictions is being phased out over five years.
 EDBs can increase their fixed price for low energy users by 15 cents, each year for the next five years.
-Prices this year included the second fixed price adjustment.
-The fixed daily change for residential low users has been increased from 30 cents per day to 45 cents per day. - Schedule 6.4 of Part 6 of the Electricity Code sets out pricing principles for distributed generation.
+Prices this year included the third fixed price adjustment.
+The fixed daily change for residential low users has been increased from 45 cents per day to 60 cents per day.

+• Schedule 6.4 of Part 6 of the Electricity Code sets out pricing principles for distributed generation.

-3.6 Related pricing documents
+3.4 Related pricing documents